 Introduction:

 The Fair and Accurate Credit Transactions Act (FACT Act) amended the Fair Credit Reporting Act (FCRA) in 2003.
 The amendments were made to prevent identity theft, improve resolution of consumer disputes, improve the accuracy of consumer records, make improvements in the use of, and consumer access to, credit information and for other purposes.
-The Consumer Financial Protection Bureau (CFPB) has rulemaking authority for the FCRA and is implemented in Regulation V. Rulemaking authority for the disposal of consumer information, identity theft regulations, and rules on the duties of card issuers regarding change of address are left with the NCUA for federally chartered credit unions and the Federal Trade Commission (FTC) for state chartered credit unions.
+The Consumer Financial Protection Bureau (CFPB) has rulemaking authority for the FCRA and is implemented in Regulation V. Rulemaking authority for the disposal of consumer information, identity theft regulations, and rules on the duties of card issuers regarding change of address are left with the NCUA for federally chartered credit unions and the Federal Trade Commission (FTC) for state-chartered credit unions.
 Collectively, those entities establish and maintain guidelines for use by credit unions that furnish information to credit reporting agencies (CRAs) addressing the accuracy and integrity of the information reported.
 Under the FCRA, financial institutions must investigate disputes about the accuracy of information in a credit report, based on a direct request from a consumer.

-Guidelines:

 DEFINITIONS.
 Under Regulation V, the following definitions apply:

 Accuracy - The information a furnisher provides to a CRA about an account or other relationship with a consumer that correctly: